Naimul007A/fetchy/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE.md).
+This project is licensed under the [Business Source License 1.1](LICENSE.md).
 You are free to use, modify, and distribute this project, even for commercial purposes, provided proper attribution is given.

 ## Contributing